virtual-kubelet/virtual-kubelet/providers/azurebatch/README.md

 The Virtual kubelet integration allows you to take advantage of this from within Kubernetes.
 The primary usecase for the provider is to make it easy to use GPU based workload from normal Kubernetes clusters.
 For example, creating Kubernetes Jobs which train or execute ML models using Nvidia GPU's or using FFMPEG.

+Azure Batch allows for [low priority nodes](https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms) which can also help to reduce cost for non-time sensitive workloads.

 __The [ACI provider](../azure/README.MD) is the best option unless you're looking to utilise some specific features of Azure Batch__.

 ## Status: Experimental